 Another approach to collect this kind of performance data and identifying the problematic SQL query is with a 3rd party tool, in this case a SQL Server performance monitoring tool that is focused on wait statistic, like ApexSQL Monitor.
 ApexSQL Monitor collects the wait statistic data on 30 minutes (this is also a configurable option, and the frequency of reading can be decreased or increased) and can graphically convey sorted result in a chart, to allow the user to process the provided information with a minimal effort.

-To inspect the wait stats, navigate to the Wait stats details page via the instance dashboard of the SQL Server instance that has to be inspected.
-In the instance dashboard, click on the Details link from the Waits section.
+To inspect the wait stats, navigate to the Wait stats details page via the instance dashboard of the SQL Server instance that must be inspected.
+In the instance dashboard, click on the Details link from the Wait stats section:

-The user has an option to chose the specific period that wants to analyze by simply selecting the start or end time from the drop-down date time picker and selecting one of the predefined time frames.
+The user has an option to choose the specific period that wants to analyze by simply selecting the start or end time from the drop-down date time picker and selecting one of the predefined time frames:

 The wait types in the chart legend are sorted in descending order according to Wait stats time accumulated, so Wait stats with the highest wait time value are displayed first.
-In our case, the excessive SOS_SCHEDULER_YIELD is visibly excessive in the chart.
+In our case, the excessive PAGEIOLATCH_SH is visibly excessive in the chart: